bushmusi/tech-talk/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Tech Talk

-> One paragraph statement about the project.
+> This where we announce the up comming tech talk presenter and store their story link here.

 ![screenshot](./app_screenshot.png)